annagustavsson/annagustavsson/README.md

 ### Software developer with a passion for design, photography and sustainable fashion 🦖

+Currently a M.Sc. student in Interactive Media Technology at KTH Royal Institute of Technology

 <!--
 **annagustavsson/annagustavsson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.